 Diesel says returning to the stage on the SOUNDS BY THE RIVER will mean so much more, to both artists and audiences, since COVID-19.
 “It is a real cathartic thing for people to get together, and music can bring spirits together,” he says.
 “It is a healthy escapism that people need, the power of music is therapeutic.
 In hindsight of what we have all been through, it is the escapism we need.
 If we can make people forget about stuff for a couple of hours, that is a good thing.”

 For Vika & Linda, the return to the SOUNDS BY THE RIVER is also about bringing people together. “’The life I love is making music with my friends’,” says Vika.
 “We agree with Willie Nelson and after the year we’ve all had, the SOUNDS BY THE RIVER is bring us back together, and we can’t wait to get on the road again.”

-Tickets are only available through authorised ticket outlets listed.
-Patrons are advised not to purchase tickets from Viagogo or other Third Party Sellers, as fraudulent tickets will not be honoured.
+Tickets for the 2021 SOUNDS BY THE RIVER are on sale from 9am Thursday 12th November 2020.
+Tickets are only available through Ticketmaster.
+Punters are advised not to purchase tickets from Viagogo or other Third Party Sellers, as fraudulent tickets will not be honoured.